aquasecurity/starboard/docs/design/design_trivy_file_system_scanner.md

 ### Deep Dive

-To scan a container image of a given K8s workload Starboard will create a corresponding container of a scan Job and override its entrypoint to invoke Trivy filesystem scanner.
+To scan a container image of a given K8s workload Trivy-Operator will create a corresponding container of a scan Job and override its entrypoint to invoke Trivy filesystem scanner.

 This approach requires Trivy executable to be downloaded and made available to the entrypoint.
 We'll do that by adding